prashantrahul141/cno-lines/README.md

 # Result

-this is the end result-
+this is the end result -
 ![Preview](preview.jpg)

 You also get to see the no of lines read-